harris-chen/jobster/README.md

 # Jobster
   A new social website helping you to get a job
-### Technologies: HTML, AngularJS, PHP, Bootstrap, MySQL
+  Technologies: HTML, AngularJS, PHP, Bootstrap, MySQL

+  ### (Currently developing in localhost)